morekoya/design-patterns/definition.md

 10. Flyweight design pattern: these are the steps required to run FlyweightFactory
 a. call the flyweightFActory Class as in flyweight_factory = FlyweightFactory.new
-b. call flyget_flyweight("flyweight1") to see what get returned
+b. call flyweight_factory.yget_flyweight("flyweight1") to see what get returned
 c.  flyweight1.operation(10) to see the return

-11. Interpreter design pattern: this are the steps required for the finding of an expression in the group of letters entered.
+11. Interpreter design pattern: These are the steps required for the finding of an expression in the group of letters entered.
 a.
 Context.new("AAABBBCCCDDD")
 b.
 The steps required for getting TernimalExpressiong and NonTerminalExpression from AbstractExpression in

-12. Chain of responsibility design pattern: The following steps are required in answering questions
+12. Chain of responsibility design pattern: fothid we have a QusetionhHandler.
+The following steps are required in answering questions
 a.
-Call the the chain _of_responsibility.process request with the asked question inside This can be answered by running chain_of_responsibility.process_request("Who is Harry Potter's best friend?") to give Answering a Harry Potter related question
+Call the the chain _of_responsibility.process request with the asked question inside This can be answered by running chain_of_responsibility.process_request("Who is Harry Potter's best friend?") to give `Answering a Harry Potter related question`

 13. Iterator design pattern: This is th rfollowing steps required to call and create new Portfolio elements
 a. create a new portfolio: Portfolio.new
 b. create a new Portfolio element: my_portfolio.add_account(Account.new('Stocks', 100))

-14. Mediator design pattern: theses are the following steps required to find a word a.submit a array of words
+14. Mediator design pattern: These are the following steps required to find a word
+a.
+Submit a array of words
-b. submit a Mediator with the value of the searched text_field This can easily be solved by running list = List.new(["apple", "avocado", "banana", "kiwi", "mango", "watermelon"]) text_field = TextFieldWithObserver.new
+b.
+Submit a Mediator with the value of the searched text_field This can easily be solved by running list = List.new(["apple", "avocado", "banana", "kiwi", "mango", "watermelon"]) text_field = TextFieldWithObserver.new